totaldebug/totaldebug.uk/_posts/2014-01-05-php-notice-undefined-index.md

 ?>
 ```

 What happens is, when the check-box is CHECKED, the code works fine.
-But when it is not, then I am getting the warning as mentioned above. &#8220;Warning: Undefined index:&#8221;
+But when it is not, then I am getting the warning as mentioned above. `Warning: Undefined index:`

 So to fix this, let us make use of the magic function.
 Now the code appears like this.